fbef0102/Game-Private_Plugin/Plugin_插件/Fun_娛樂/l4d_ranking_system/readme.md

 	* v1.2 (2022-12-23)
-		* Request by Anzu
 		* Show rank hud when new player joins and new round starts

 	* v1.1
 		* Supporty MySQL and Local-SQLite

 	* v1.0
-		* Request by Alfari
 		* Initial Release
 </details>